ranton256/classifying_concord/classifying_condord.md

 The texts were segmented into passages of 3-5 sentences each, creating a collection of labeled examples for training and testing classification models.

-This article examines how different machine learning approaches perform on this classification task.
-We compare traditional methods, including logistic regression, random forests, and support vector machines, with newer transformer-based models.
+To explore how different machine learning approaches perform on this task I compared multiple methods.
+These included traditional methods, including logistic regression, random forests, and support vector machines, along with newer transformer-based models.

-The analysis serves both technical and humanities-oriented readers by demonstrating how computational methods can quantify stylistic differences already noted qualitatively.

 ## The Evolution of Machine Learning Classification

 Text classification has developed substantially over the years.
-In the 1960s, early methods relied on hand-crafted rules, then statistical techniques took over.
+Early methods in the 1960s relied on hand-crafted rules, then statistical techniques took over.
 Advanced neural networks joined simpler statistical models in the following years, notably recurrent neural networks.
 More recently, transformer-based models have gained prominence in this and most other natural language processing (NLP) use cases from 2018 onward.

-1. **Rule-based systems** (1960s-1980s):  Manually crafted rules and decision trees
+1. **Rule-based systems** (1960s-1980s):  Manually crafted rules and decision trees.
 2. **Statistical methods** (1990s-2000s): Naïve Bayes, Support Vector Machines, and Logistic Regression
-3. **Neural network approaches** (2010s): recurrent neural networks (RNNs) and convolutional neural networks (CNNs)
+3. **Neural network approaches** (2010s): Recurrent neural networks (RNNs) and convolutional neural networks (CNNs)
-4. **Transformer models** (2018-present): BERT,  GPT, and their derivatives
+4. **Transformer models** (2018-present): BERT,  GPT, and their derivatives following the original "Attention is All You Need" paper on transformers Vaswani, A. et al., 2017).

-Each era brought improvements in accuracy and capability.
-The field expanded from simple categorization to include sentiment analysis, authorship attribution, and stylometry—the quantitative study of writing style.
+Each era brought improvements to accuracy and capability.
+The field also expanded from simple categorization to include other use cases like sentiment analysis, authorship attribution, and stylometry—the quantitative study of writing style.

 In our Concord project, we compare methods across this range, from traditional TF-IDF based classification to transformer-based models.